You know, the more I see of this French president, this Sarkozy guy, the more I like him, ladies and gentlemen.

 Let's not just rebuild a large public charity hospital without also helping people afford private preventive coverage.

-How did this how did Bobby Gendal end up getting elected in this state that's been run by liberal Democrats for all these years?
+How did this, how did Bobby Jendahl end up getting elected in this state that's been run by liberal Democrats for all these years?

-Remember, after Hurricane Katrina, the focus in the drive-by media was how the Bush administration didn't care because of the people's race down there.
+Remember, after Hurricane Katrina, the focus in the drive-by media was how the Bush administration didn't care because of the people's race down there and may have even rigged those levees to flood.

 I mean, the conspiracy theories that abounded.